Erudika/scoold/README.md

 para.profile_anonimity_enabled = true
 ```

-## Disabling the "Feedback" section
+## Enabling the "Feedback" section

-**PRO**
-In Scoold PRO you can disable the "Feedback" functionality of the site by setting `para.feedback_enabled = false`.
-This will remove the link to `/feedback` and disable the feature entirely.
+You can enable or disable the "Feedback" page where people can discuss topics about the website itself or submit general
+feedback.
+This section is disabled by default and can be activated with `para.feedback_enabled = true`.

 ## LaTeX/MathML support and advanced highlighting